I remember a time when my freezer staples were ice-cream and Smart Ones frozen meals. That was before I knew anything about nutrition!

 2. Frozen Fruit

 Strawberries, blueberries, blackberries, raspberries, cherries (they’re back at WFM!), pineapple, mango, cranberries– any fruit is a good fruit.
 Get the ones you like.
 I use them more in the summer when I crave smoothies but once in a while I make them in the winter too.
 Blueberries are something to add to your overnight oats and sometimes I will put some cherries and pineapple in a bowl when I feel like a little snack.
 Give them a few minutes to begin thawing and then eat them half-frozen.
 Don’t forget about keeping a stash of frozen bananas in the freezer too.
-When they get too ripe on your counter, peel them, break them into about four pieces and freeze in a container.
+When they get too ripe on your counter, peel them, break them into three or four pieces and freeze in a container.
 Bananas are key for giving smoothies creaminess and they are also the main ingredient in banana nice-cream, which is fun to make at any time of the year.

 3. Veggie Burgers

 Make a batch and store the leftovers in the freezer.
 Just take a couple out, heat them up in a toaster oven and use to top your salad or mix with veggies.
 I love this Veggie Burgers Made Easy from the Whole Foods blog.
 You can buy pre-made veggie burgers but it is much more economical to make them from scratch and you have more flavor options.
 As for store-bought, I recommend the Sunshine Burgers– both for their excellent ingredient list and taste.